St Benet's, Paul's Wharf

 What makes St Benet's so special is that is one of just 4 London churches to escape damage in the Blitz.
 As a result, it remains as Wren built it, and is probably the best-preserved example of a Wren church left in London.

-The interior, with its unusual square plan, boast the pulpit, altar, and reredos carved by Grinling Gibbons.
+The interior, with its unusual square plan, boasts the pulpit, altar, and reredos carved by Grinling Gibbons.
 The marble font and its beautifully carved wooden cover are also original to the Wren interior.

 St Benet's is open for Sunday services and also one afternoon per week, with volunteer guides from the Friends of City Churches helping visitors get the most out of the experience.